mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Never go on a hunt for that one CSS declaration breaking your component ever again."
 />

-CSS-in-JS libraries keep track of which components are used on a page and only inject their styles.
-That means every user will only load the styles necessary for their first paint when server-side rendering.
+CSS-in-JS libraries keep track of the components you use on a page and only inject their styles.
+Every user will load the least styles possible when server-side rendering.

 <Lesson
   title="Fast first paint"
   body="Automatically extract the critical CSS and send the least amount of code possible from the server."
 />

-Whether you need to adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme, CSS-in-JS makes it simple.
+Simply adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.

 <Lesson
   title="Simple dynamic styling"
   body="Style your components with a global theme.
 Never concatenate classnames again."
 />

 CSS-in-JS still has all the important features of CSS preprocessors.
-Auto-prefixing is built in, and others like mixins, variables, and many others come with the language.
+Auto-prefixing is built in, and others like mixins, variables, and many others come with JavaScript.

-That is why I personally use and recommend CSS-in-JS.

 ### Who Has Adopted CSS-in-JS?